How To Do A Perfect Side Kick. You need two different types of Strength.

 Section 1- Kinesiology of the kick

 This section explains the joint movement of a specific kick, all the muscles working in each kick are detailed with performance variations (Kick executed slowly, fast, against a target, no target, etc.).
-This is a necessary foundation to get the most out of the numerous techniques, exercises and drills taught throughout the DVD.
+This is a necessary foundation to get the most out of the numerous techniques, exercises and drills taught throughout the series.

 Section 2- Kinesiology Review